jerhuan205/OTTER/README.md

 # OTTER
-The "OTTER", or my RISC-V 32-bit Processor made from scratch
+The "OTTER", or my RISC-V 32-bit Processor made from scratch.
+The project implements the entire RISC-V 32I instruction set highlighted in the OTR Assembler Manual below.
+A block diagram of the entire processor has been attached below.

+# References
 https://www.youtube.com/watch?v=jTHeDDsXRnQ
 https://www.youtube.com/watch?v=nBnOtG2A2Pc
 https://www.youtube.com/@slogary95/videos